operate-first/sre/sre_maturity.md

 This can be a mailing list, slack channel, issue system, whatever.
 Formalise it and share it.

-If things go really bad, you write up an RCA.
+If things go really bad, you have an Incident Management Process and do a Root Cause Analysis (RCA) (sometimes called a Post Mortem or Post Incident Review).
 You should be starting to build up a library of RCAs that can feed into doing more proactive things as you mature e.g. Incident rehearsals.
 Each RCA includes a 'blameless' post mortem session with the people involved while the incident is still fresh in their head.
 This post mortem feeds important reliability improvements back to the team.